-The Enzyme Function Initiative (EFI) is developing a robust sequence/structure‑based strategy for facilitating discovery of in vitro enzymatic and in vivo metabolic/physiological functions of unknown enzymes discovered in genome projects, a crucial limitation in genomic biology.
-This goal will be accomplished by integrating bioinformatics, structural biology, and computation with enzymology, genetics, and metabolomics.
+The Enzyme Function Initiative (EFI) is developing robust sequence/structure‑based strategies for facilitating discovery of in vitro enzymatic and in vivo physiological functions of unknown enzymes discovered in genome projects, a crucial limitation in genomic biology.
+This goal is being accomplished by integrating bioinformatics, structural biology, and computation with enzymology, genetics, and metabolomics.

 The EFI is funded by a Large-Scale Collaborative Project (Glue Grant) from the National Institute of General Medical Sciences (U54 GM093342).
-The EFI is formed from approximately 80 reserachers at 9 academic institutions in the US and Canada.
+The EFI is formed from approximately 70 researchers at 7 academic institutions in the US.